 Should it be necessary for a student to be co-supervised, both the supervisor and the co-supervisor must have an MBP faculty appointment.
+The Co-Supervisor needs to have a full SGS membership.
 All requests for co-supervision must be approved by a Graduate Coordinator.